What Is Application Lifecycle Management?

 Proving compliance is difficult if you try to create a traceability matrix after the fact.
 After all, proving that a requirement was met or a test was run is nearly impossible if you don’t have an audit trail.

-Another top benefit of ALM is the ability to create a traceability matrix as you develop.
+Another top benefit of an application lifecycle management tool is the ability to create a traceability matrix as you develop.
 This ensures that you’re on track to compliance throughout development.
 (And it saves you from a lot of headaches later on.)

 Many development teams lack comprehensive visibility across the project lifecycle.
 Using the right tools for ALM gives you that visibility.